Workshop Program

 Safe Reinforcement Learning with Guarantees

-Mayank Shekhar — Université de Lorraine / CRAN
+Mayank Shekhar Jha — Université de Lorraine / CRAN

 Recent advances in Safe Reinforcement Learning for both discrete-time and continuous-time systems are presented.
 The talk discusses how CBFs can be integrated into reward structures, how safety can be preserved during exploration, and how concepts such as Input-to-State Safety enable risk-aware learning with formal guarantees under input saturation and uncertainty.